jefferywenli/wenli-jia/README.md

 📚 I'm from Data Mining Lab(dm.uestc.edu.cn).

-🌱 I’m currently doing research on Fedrated Learning.
+🌱 I’m currently doing research on Federated Learning.

 💬 Ask me about more.